Skip to content

 Coding style guidelineslink

-Most of the code style is derived from the Google Style Guides for the appropriate language and is generally not something we accept changes on (as clang-format and other linters set that for us).
+Most of the code style is derived from the Google Style Guides for the appropriate language.
 The C++ compiler portion of the project follows the MLIR/LLVM style guide.

 Improvements to code structure and clarity are welcome but please file issues to track such work first.
 Pure style changes are unlikely to be accepted unless they are applied consistently across the project.